troyxuanyichen/API-Requirement/ServerRequirements.md

 Important: prepend 'JWT ' to the jwt token
 Add 'users' to all the router that is ralated to user
 Add the 'add relationship' api
+Change the method of 'verify/:token' from put to get

 users/password(PUT)
 -------------